Bat Surveys

 Low

-If a PRA returns low roost potential, one emergence / return to roost survey is required between May and August.
+A structure with low roost suitability requires one dusk emergence survey between May and August.

 High